elliottt/svg-topo/README.md

 * python3
 * gnu make

-If you're using nix, there's a `shell.nix` that replicates the environment needed to produce maps, otherwise you'll need to ensure those dependencies are present.
+If you're using nix, there's a `flake.nix` that replicates the environment needed to produce maps, otherwise you'll need to ensure those dependencies are present.